 If you are not already, become a VMF Subscriber and join us for other exciting performances.

-Beethoven’s 250th Birthday arrives in mid-December and, as it turns out, mid-pandemic.
 The maestro’s instrument, for which he composed more than for any other, was, of course, the piano, and the thirty-two monumental sonatas he wrote for that instrument may be the largest part of the giant legacy he left us.
 Pianist Adam Golka, a protégé of Alfred Brendel, first decided to perform the entire Beethoven cycle (eleven concerts’ worth of music) when he was just 18 years old.
 Ten years later, he began a reexamination of these famous works, and has now video recorded the entire cycle, including his own interviews with specialists from a variety of fields, musical and otherwise, who have relationships with this music.
 Golka calls the giant project, [email protected], and we are pleased to present several of his performances together with his short films.

 We began Sunday afternoon, November 15th with a gentle work, one of Beethoven’s most celebrated compositions, his famous ‘Pathétique’ sonata – Opus 13 in c minor.
 Inspired by Mozart and Bach, the Pathétique stunned the public, as it still does today, with its originality, power and tragedy.
 We followed with Beethoven’s 10 minute long, G major sonata, Opus 79.